SilveiraLeonardo/notes-forget/notes_optimizer.md

 Everytime the model trains on a task, it converges to the solution to that task, and may forget about the task it saw before.
 But intuitively we believe that, as the model trains on more of this tasks, it may be easier to get to the joint solution for all the classes.

-So we measure, after the sequential learning, how fast the model is able to get to the joint solution, training for all taks concurrently.
+So we measure, after the sequential learning, how fast the model is able to get to the joint solution, training for all tasks concurrently.

 ```
 base_task = [[1, 2, 3, 4, 5, 6, 7, 8, 9, 0]]